Trumps Approval Rating Goes Negative With Republican Pollster For First Time - UrduPoint

 -

-Trump's approval rating goes negative with Republican Pollster for first time6 minutes ago
+Trump's approval rating goes negative with Republican Pollster for first time55 seconds ago

 -